ailinkhoo/CloudDevOps/notes/2_python.md

 4. Check where is the executable file `which python3`
 4. Add shebang at the top line of script `#!/usr/bin/python3`
 5. Make the python file executable `chmod u+x hello.py`
 6. Run the script ` ./hello.py` The command takes into consideration that you are in the same directory as the file is in.
+There is no need to append python3 in front to run the file.
 7. Change name of file `mv hello.py hello`
 7. Run the script without specifying the absolute path by adding directory to `$PATH`